aghstrategies/com.aghstrategies.tsys/README.md

 ## Sign Up
 To open an account with GPI, [click here to fill out the referral form](https://asnp.secure.force.com/appref?partnerId=a0F0y00000yu14J).
 GPI has staff dedicated to supporting CiviCRM, and one of them will follow up to discuss processing rates.

-### Helpful Definitions
-+ Genius Platform - The platform used to process transactions
-+ Global Payments Integrated (GPI) - The company that owns the Genius platform
-+ TSYS - The company that owned the Genius Platform before GPI but was bought and absorbed into GPI.

 ## Configuration
-All configuration is in the standard Payment Processors settings area in CiviCRM admin You will need to enter the following credentials which will be provided on creation of your Tsys Account:
+Configuration is in the standard Payment Processors settings area in CiviCRM admin You will need to enter the following credentials which will be provided on creation of your Tsys Account:

 + Merchant Name